BrodyAcquilano/Systems/src/task list.md

 ---

-1. Left Toggle Icon Blocks Text on Mobile
-Move the toggle button to a less obstructive position using:
-`position: fixed; top: X; left: Y;`
-Wrap it in a media query for screens under `768px`.
-Adjust `z-index` as needed.

----

 2. Hide Custom Cursor Menu on Mobile
 Use CSS media queries to hide the cursor dropdown menu on touch devices:
 @media (hover: none) and (pointer: coarse) {